New Grading Model Overview- Updated

 The old way rewarded turning things in

 Points were given for submitting work.
-Whether a student actually understood it — or did it themselves — was mostly assumed, not checked.
+Whether a student actually understood it was mostly assumed, not checked.

 The new way rewards real learning

-Points are now earned by showing up, being prepared, talking through what you learned with your teacher, participating in the community, and living out your values.
-Turning in an assignment is only a small part of the grade.
+Points are now earned by showing up, being prepared, talking through what you learned with your teacher, and living out your values.

 The old way made teachers into checkers

-Teachers spent time grading stacks of assignments — never fully sure if the work was genuine — instead of spending that time actually teaching.
+Teachers spent time grading stacks of work instead of spending that time actually teaching.

 The new way makes teachers mentors

-Teachers now spend their time in real conversations with students — asking questions, encouraging growth, and investing in the whole person.
-The weekly meeting is where real learning gets proven.
+Teachers now spend their time in real conversations with students — asking questions and investing in the whole person.

 The old way ignored character

-Faith, honesty, serving others, and growing as a person were encouraged — but they never showed up in your grade.
+Faith, honesty, serving others, and growing as a person were encouraged but never showed up in your grade.

 The new way honors the whole student

-Your faith in action, your daily engagement, your meeting preparation, and your demonstrated learning all carry real weight in your grade now — because CPA has always believed that is what education is really about.
+Your faith in action, your daily engagement, your meeting preparation, and your demonstrated learning all carry real weight in your grade now.